konstantintzt/Image-Editor/README.md

 # Image-Editor
 Image Editor is a simple image editor written in Python using PIL for image manipulation.
 It is using a Tkinter GUI.

 ## New!
-Version 0.25
+Version 0.3
-The color picker is finally here!
-You can also add text to your images!
+You can now draw curves and lines!
+Keep in mind that this version is unstable and there are still bugs.

 ## Features
  - Grayscale